polyankaglade/DH-project-2/README.md

 Make a csv| [updated 13.12.2018 22:30](/output)
 Transform places to coordinates| not needed
-Some data managment| due to ArcGIS restrictions for free use Create a map in ArcGis| couple different versions
-Do some dEsIgN| user VS analysis
+Some data managment| due to ArcGIS restrictions for free use Create some maps in ArcGis| couple different versions Do some dEsIgN| user VS analysis
 Fill in all the info|